-- 1. First Priority-Homeless Individuals and Families with a Disability with long-term or multiple episodes of homelessness (may not meet chronic homelessness definition) and Severe Service Needs. - 2.
-Second Priority-Homeless Individuals and Families with a Disability with Severe Service Needs. - 3.
-Third Priority-Homeless Individuals and Families with a Disability Coming from Places Not Meant for Human Habitation, Safe Haven, or Emergency Shelter Without Severe Service Needs - 4.
-Fourth Priority-Homeless Individuals and Families with a Disability Coming from Transitional Housing b.
+1. First Priority-Homeless Individuals and Families with a Disability with long-term or multiple episodes of homelessness (may not meet chronic homelessness definition) and Severe Service Needs.

+2. Second Priority-Homeless Individuals and Families with a Disability with Severe Service Needs.

+3. Third Priority-Homeless Individuals and Families with a Disability Coming from Places Not Meant for Human Habitation, Safe Haven, or Emergency Shelter Without Severe Service Needs b.
 Fair Housing and Equal Opportunity i.
 Affirmatively Furthering Fair Housing